 Pacific Northwest National Laboratory’s (PNNL’s) expertise in pathogen science and detection provides critical biological research capabilities to protect human health and national security in the face of evolving biological threats.
-In partnership with the Department of Energy, Department of Homeland Security, and other federal agencies, our research elucidates biological signatures and deciphers immune system responses to guard against current disease and prepare for future ills.
+In partnership with the Department of Energy, U.S. Department of Homeland Security (DHS), and other federal agencies, our research elucidates biological signatures and deciphers immune system responses to guard against current diseases and prepare for future ills.

 Pathogen science for viral diseases